 Why doesn't Rexy let the Carnotaurus keep Mills' leg when she already has the rest of his body to herself?
 Because it's likely the first time in over two decades that the old girl has tasted human flesh, and she wants to savor every bit of it!

 Plus, what better way for her to celebrate the 25th anniversary of the film that made her a movie star than chomping down on another deserving Asshole Victim?

-Small update: Jurassic World: Camp Cretaceous reveals her last human mean was three years ago.
-Still, it's been a long time and her last meal was killed and swallowed in one bite, meaning that Rexy probably wanted to take her time in eating a human like she did all those decades ago.
+Small update: Jurassic World: Camp Cretaceous reveals Rexy's last human meal was three years ago.
+It's still been a long time, and her last meal was possibly killed and swallowed in one bite, meaning that Rexy probably wanted to take her time in eating a human like she did all those decades ago.

 Why are Owen and Claire unaffected by the revelation that Maisie is a clone and continue to care for her?
 Simple, Claire founded and runs a group dedicated to protecting a group of clones (the dinosaurs) while Owen has raised four clones from hatching and acted as their Parental Substitute (the Raptor Squad).